GMO Fruits and Vegetables On A Table

 Should We Eat GMO Foods

 As I stated earlier, my goal is not to steer you in one direction or the other.
-Instead, I will give you information on the benefits and concerns of eating GMO foods.
+Instead, I’ll give you information on the benefits and concerns of eating GMO foods.
 You can weigh those benefits and risks and decide on your own.

-It is not possible to prove that GMO foods are safe, but there is currently no hazard that has been shown to exist, as of yet.
-With that being said, here are some health concerns and benefits.
+It’s not possible to prove that GMO foods are safe, but no hazard has been shown to exist.
+That being said, here are some health concerns and benefits.

 Health Concerns of GMOs